cllns/semantic_linefeeds/README.md

 ```

 This makes `diff`ing it show more information.
-If you're using a text-preprocessor like Markdown,
-this is terrific,
+If you're using Markdown this is terrific,
 since your source can be formatted independently
 of how you display it.

 Take a look at the Source of this `README.md` file
 for an example :)

+This is just a simple script that breaks lines on certain punctuation marks.
+We aim for the output to be good starting point
+to convert your text to semantic linefeeds,
+rather than attempt to do it automatically 100% correct.

 ## Installation